luisDVA/SturniraMacroecology/README.md

  * filtered
    * store scripts with _no_sing suffix here
  * clustered
    * store scripts with _clustered suffix here
+ * variability_tests
+   * write outputs from tests of equality of coefficients of variation here

 ### File descriptions
 *Data*